c-blake/bu/doc/k1st.md

 The reason this mattered to me was the particular 4X was from 500 ms to 125 ms in the context of my new "infinite Zsh history" `vip` viewing.
 This timescale for me was from very noticeable to barely noticeable.
-It might not be noticed by many people but for long-time experience with instant Ctrl-R.
+It might not be noticed by many people but for long-time experience with instant Ctrl-R.  Further, `vip` has since grown lazy/incremental ingestion which lowers latency for entry points that match a lot of items.
+Even so, `k1st` is yet another demonstration of nice `adix/oats` technology.

 # Usage
 ```